Isaac (Graham Richard)

 Isaac (Graham R.): Studies in Celtic sound changes and their chronology.

 IBS, 127.
-Innsbruck: Institut für Sprachen und Literatur der Universität Innsbruck, Bereich Sprachwissenschaft, 2007.
-128 pp.
+Innsbruck: Institut für Sprachen und Literaturen der Universität Innsbruck, Bereich Sprachwissenschaft, 2007.
+128 pp. (Innsbrucker Beiträge zur Sprachwissenschaft: Hauptreihe, 127).

 7070.